 Jobs on campus

-There may be no need to look beyond your university, as campus jobs exist in the following areas:
+If you're looking to earn some extra cash, there may be no need to look beyond your institution.
+University jobs for students, also known as campus jobs, exist in the following areas:

 - Admin assistant - Photocopying, filing, data entry, paying invoices and booking travel are just some of the tasks you could be doing.